-A formal complaint concerning the College of Nursing is a written student complaint utilizing the College of Nursing Student Complaint Form and addressing matters not otherwise covered under UTHSC published Student Policies and Guidelines in university documents such as the UTHSC CenterScope (http://catalog.uthsc.edu/index.php?catoid=24) and/or statements from the Office of Equity and Diversity.
-Thus, the purpose of a formal complaint is to provide a defined mechanism for resolution of a student problem that is not otherwise addressed in stated college or university policies and procedures.
+A formal complaint concerning the College of Nursing is a written student complaint utilizing the College of Nursing Student Complaint Form and addressing matters not otherwise covered under UTHSC published Student Policies and Guidelines in university documents such as the Centerscope Student Administration Relationships and/or statements from the Office of Equity and Diversity.
+Thus, the purpose of a formal complaint is to provide a defined mechanism for the resolution of a student problem that is not otherwise addressed in stated college or university policies and procedures.
 The process for a complaint is as follows: Student concerns or questions are first directed to the appropriate faculty member.
 If the issue remains unresolved, the Concentration Coordinator, the DNP Program Director, the Executive Associate Dean of Academic Affairs, and the college Dean are consulted in progressive fashion.
 A complaint is regarded as a formal complaint if unresolved at the Program Director level and the College of Nursing Student Complaint Form is submitted to the Executive Associate Dean of Academic Affairs.
 The formal complaint must include the following: 1) complainant's name, title, and phone number; 2) detailed description of the complaint, including date and circumstances, if applicable; 3) names of all persons involved in the complaint; and 4) any proposed/recommended solutions to the issue.
-The complaint must be submitted via official UT email; the form can be found under the current student page on the College of Nursing website: http://www.uthsc.edu/nursing/current-students/index.php Formal complaints concerning the CON are sent to the Executive Associate Dean of Academic Affairs.
-After a concerning the CON dre sent to the Executive Associate Dean of Academic Affairs.
+The complaint must be submitted via official UT email; the form can be found under the current student page on the College of Nursing website: Current Student.
+The Form and process documents are located in the lower left column.
+Formal complaints concerning the CON are sent to the

+Executive Associate Dean of Academic Affairs.
 After a complaint is filed, the Executive Associate Dean of Academic Affairs reviews the complaint and charts a course of action.
 The complainant may or may not be asked to appear in person to discuss the matter further but will be informed in writing of subsequent actions taken by the Executive Associate Dean of Academic Affairs.
 The Executive Associate Dean of Academic Affairs will provide a copy of the complaint submitted by the student to any individuals named in a formal complaint.
 The Dean receives copies of all formal complaints.
-If a formal complaint is not resolved at the Academic Dean level, the complaint will be turned over to the Dean for resolution.
+If a formal complaint is not resolved at the Executive Associate Academic Dean level, the complaint will be turned over to the Dean for resolution.
 All formal complaints will be retained in the Office of Academic Affairs.

 As members of the profession of Advanced Practice Registered Nurses and the University of Tennessee, students are held to the ethical standards of the American Nurses Association (ANA) and the University.
 Among these standards are honesty and integrity.
-These standards are the basis for representation of the profession and the DNP Program.
-This attitude should be conveyed to patients, faculty and healthcare providers.
+These standards are the basis for the representation of the profession and the DNP and Post-Graduate APRN Certificate Program.
+This attitude should be conveyed to patients, faculty, and healthcare providers.
 Students must read and become familiar with the section of the CenterScope that explains student rights and responsibilities.
-The CenterScope can be accessed at http://catalog.uthsc.edu/index.php
+The CenterScope can be accessed at Centerscope.